 One has to take in consideration that French bulldogs are prone to certain diseases and health conditions, mainly due to the structure of the dog.
 Typical health issues concerning frenchies are brachycephalic airway syndrome (breathing problems, BOAS) and abnormalities of the vertebrae, such as the hemivertebrae, spondylosis and calcification of the intervertebral discs (which can cause Intervertebral disk disease i.e. herniated disk).
 In addition, autoimmune diseases, such as allergies, are not uncommon among French bulldogs.
 In some cases also eyes and hips are the cause of health problems.

 The French Bulldog club of Finland aims to maintain and improve on the health of the breed e.g. by giving guidance on breeding and supporting the breeders who perform official health tests for their dogs.
 The French Bulldog club also educates anyone planning of purchasing a French bulldog puppy.

 In addition, The Frenchie is not a good swimmer, so falling into water may end fatally.
 Also the danger for heat strokes even in Finland’s summer is great so it is not recommended to take long walks on sunny days.
 You should also consider thoroughly before taking part in agility especially with a male, as the Frenchie is a rather heavily built dog.
 Generally speaking the breeds with a broad and large nose do not live long, and this applies also to the French Bulldog.

 In our Finnish pages you will find more information on the health issues (try Google translate feature found in the footer of the page!).
+For information on BOAS, we recommend visiting the internet site hosted by Cambridge BOAS Research Group.
 An extensive package of information regarding the health of Frenchies, can also be found here.